onedata/onedata-documentation/docs/user-guide/archives.md

 time be a part of a bigger data collection, vital for its completeness.

-A default, **monolithic archive** is a snapshot of the whole dataset regardless it has children datasets or not.
-The filesystem of the archive simply contains copied dataset filesystem tree.
+A default, **monolithic archive** is a snapshot of the whole dataset regardless it has child datasets or not.
+The filesystem of the archive simply contains a copied dataset filesystem tree.

 As the dataset nested structures are also important when archives are created, on the